tigerfarm/arduino/Altair101/Processor/README.md

 Opcodes programed and tested:
 ````
-+ CPI #    Compare db with A > compareResult.
++ cpi #    Compare db with A > compareResult.
-+ HLT      Halt processor
++ hlt      Halt processor
-+ IN  p    Read input for port a, into A
++ in  p    Read input for port a, into A
-+ JMP a    Unconditional jump
++ jmp a    Unconditional jump
-+ JZ  a    If compareResult is true, jump to lb hb.
++ jz  a    If compareResult is true, jump to lb hb.
-+ JNC a    Jump if carry bit is 0 (false).
++ jnc a    Jump if carry bit is 0 (false).
++ lxi RP,a 00 RP0 001  RP=10  which matches "10=HL".
-+ MVI R,#  Move a number (#), which is the next db, to register RRR.
++ mvi R,#  Move a number (#), which is the next db, to register RRR.
-+ MOV D,S  Move register to a register.
++ mov D,S  Move register to a register.
-+ NOP      No operation
++ nop      No operation
-+ RLC      Rotate A left.
++ rlc      Rotate A left.
 Need to handle carry bit.
-+ RRC      0Rotate A right (shift byte right 1 bit).
++ rrc      0Rotate A right (shift byte right 1 bit).
 Need to handle carry bit.
 ````
 Partly programmed:
 ````